Honda N-One

 The Honda N-One (ホンダ・N-ONE, Honda Enuwan) (corporately styled as N-ONE) is a kei car produced by Honda since 2012 over two generations.
-It is a five-door hatchback with retro styling and either front-wheel drive or four-wheel drive.
-The N-One was previewed at the 2011 Tokyo Motor Show and went on sale on 1 November 2012 for the Japanese market.
-Together with the N-Box, N-WGN and N-Van, is part of the renewed N lineup of kei class city cars from Honda.
+It is a five-door hatchback with retro styling and either front-wheel drive or all-wheel drive.

 The "N" prefix was previously used for the late 1960s and 1970s N360; originally it stood for norimono which loosely translates to vehicle.
 For the new N lineup, the "N" represents New, Next, Nippon, and Norimono.

+The N-ONE was released in November 2012 as the third model in the "N" Series of kei cars, which began with the N-BOX launched in December 2011.
+It is the successor to the Zest.

 First generation (JG1/2; 2012)

-The N-One was introduced in 2012 as a newer addition to Honda's kei car lineup in Japan.
+The first generation N-One was previewed at the 2011 Tokyo Motor Show as the N Concept 4.
+Together with the N-Box, N-WGN and N-Van, is part of the renewed N lineup of kei class city cars from Honda.

+The N-One went on sale on 1 November 2012.
 It features styling reminiscent of the 1969–1972 N360 and incorporates Honda's DOHC three-cylinder engine with a continuously variable transmission, which was launched in 2011 with the N-Box.
 It is marketed as an upmarket vehicle in the kei class and incorporates standard features uncommon for its class.

+The N-One received a minor facelift in July 2015.
+All models now feature chrome trim on the front grille and front bumper, and the "Premium" and "Premium Tourer" models also have door sash trim.
+Furthermore, the roof shape has been changed, a new spoiler design has been adopted, and the "Lowdown" variant was added, featuring a lower suspension, which lowers the overall height by 65 mm, to 1545 mm, lower than the regular.

+The sportier RS variant was added in December 2017.
+With the addition of the RS and Select variants and the change in grade names, the N-One variants include: Standard, Menu, Premium, and RS.